StackVista/stackstate-docs/use/problem-analysis/problem_investigation.md

 ## Problem subview

-A problem subview is a temporary StackState view.
+A problem subview is a temporary Rancher Observability view.
 The filters applied to a problem subview return all components related to the problem root cause and any contributing causes within the [problem time window](about-problems.md#time-window-of-a-problem).
 This is a larger set of components than would be shown by selecting to show the [full root cause tree](../stackstate-ui/perspectives/topology-perspective.md#show-root-cause).
 The following components will be included:

 * **Root cause** - Each problem has a single root cause.
 This is the unhealthy component at the bottom of the dependency chain.
 * **Contributing cause** - A problem can contain any number of contributing causes.
 These are all of the unhealthy components in the problem, other than the root cause.